ovh/docs/pages/web/hosting/htaccess_how_to_block_a_specific_ip_address_from_accessing_your_website/guide.en-ie.md

 ### Authorise all the IPs of a country

-To authorise all IPs in a country to access your service, insert one of the following two codes into your « .htaccess » file:
+To authorise all IPs in a country to access your service, insert one of the following two codes into your ".htaccess" file:

 > [!tabs]
 > Historical Syntax